awsdocs/aws-doc-sdk-examples/javav2/example_code/ecs/Readme.md

 **WARNING**: _Running these JUnit tests manipulates real Amazon resources and may incur charges on your account._

  ### Properties file
-Before running the Amazon Elastic Container Service JUnit tests, you must define values in the **config.properties** file located in the **resources** folder.
+Before running the Amazon ECS JUnit tests, you must define values in the **config.properties** file located in the **resources** folder.
 This file contains values that are required to execute the JUnit tests.
 For example, you define an cluster name.
 If you do not define all values, the JUnit tests fail.

 Define these values to successfully run the JUnit tests: